LR characterization of chirotopes of finite planar families of pairwise disjoint convex bodies: LR characterization

 which are obtained from the cycles of $M_1(1234)$ by simply changing the order of the blocks $\onecrossR{\AAA}{\BBB} \twocrossR{\AAA}{\BBB} \thrcrossR{\AAA}{\BBB} \foucrossR{\AAA}{\BBB}$, $\onecrossR{\AAA}{\CCC} \twocrossR{\AAA}{\CCC} \thrcrossR{\AAA}{\CCC} \foucrossR{\AAA}{\CCC}$, and $\onecrossR{\AAA}{\DDD} \twocrossR{\AAA}{\DDD} \thrcrossR{\AAA}{\DDD} \foucrossR{\AAA}{\DDD}$ in the cycle indexed by $1$.
 This arrangement lives in a triple cross surface that is decomposed by the curves into 3 digons, 15 tetragons, 3 pentagons, 1 hexagon and 1 nonagon.
 Note that this arrangement has no triangular faces.
 Similarly the chirotope of the martagon $M_2(1234)$ is the chirotope of a second martagon $M_2^*(1234)$ defined by the cycles

-This arrangement lives in triple cross surface, decomposed by the curves into 4 digons, 14 tetragons, 3 pentagons, 1 octagon and 1 nonagon.
-Graphical representations of (tubular neighborhoods of) these arrangements are given in Figure~\ref{FinalMartagonQuater}. \end{example}
+This arrangement lives in a triple cross surface, decomposed by the curves into 4 digons, 14 tetragons, 3 pentagons, 1 octagon and 1 nonagon.
+Graphical representations of (tubular neighborhoods of) these arrangements are given in Fig.~\ref{FinalMartagonQuater}. \end{example}